Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         The brand type of a chunk is cmfl.
 CMAF chunks should only be signalled if they are not co-inciding with the start of a CMAF fragment.
-     8. In Video tracks, profiles like avc1 and hvc1 SHOULD be used that signal the sequence parameter set in the CMAF Header.
+     8. In Video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header.
         In this case these codec parameters do not change dynamically during the live session in the media track.
-     9. Alternatively, video tracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
+     9. However, video tracks SHOULD use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
 This allows inband signalling of parameter changes.
+This is because in live content, codec configuration may change slightly over time.
      10. In case the language of a track changes, a new CMAF Header with updated [=mdhd=] and or [=elng=] SHOULD be send.
 The CMAF Header MUST be identical, except the elng tag.